crheller/crheller.github.io/_projects/2_project.md

     Nfeval += 1
 ```

 Above, I have explicitly defined a constraint that ensures each loading vector has a magnitude of one.
 The second constraint that we must also enforce is that all loading vectors are orthogonal.
 To do this, I decided to perform the fitting in an iterative fashion.
 That is, I loop over principal components and fit one loading vector at a time.
 By construction, the first loading vector I find will explain the maximal amount of variance in the data.
-Thus, if I use this fitted loading on each iteration to [deflate]() the target matrix **X** by subtracting the rank-1 reconstruction, I remove all variance associated with it.
+Thus, if I use this fitted loading on each iteration to [deflate]() the target matrix $$ \textbf{X} $$ by subtracting the rank-1 reconstruction, I remove all variance associated with it.
 This means I am guaranteed that the next loading vector I find will be orthogonal to all those that were fit before it.
 The procedure for this is shown below:

 ```python
 # fit model -- iterate over components, fit, deflate, fit next PC